gextyr/powerbivisual_fullcalendar/README.md

 # Columns
 * Identity - currently not used (may be removed)
+* Grouping - (in development) used to group tasks into swimlanes
 * Title - controls text displayed in event
 * Color - controls the color of the event (currently requires HEX color)
 * Start - controls start date of event